dborth/snes9xgx/readme.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.3.9]

+* Revert core completely back to Snes9x 1.52 to fix some games
+* Rewritten audio handling
+* Fix tinny audio issue when going from the game to the menu and back
+* Fixed random in-game crashes
+* Fixed sound issues from turbo mode

 [4.3.8 - August 16, 2018]